About the Office

 The 19th Circuit

 The 19th Judicial Circuit is located on the East Coast of Florida approximately midway between Miami and Orlando.
-Martin, Saint Lucie, and Indian River Counties are also know as “The Treasure Coast”, a name derived from the gold and silver contained on a fleet of Spanish ships which sunk just off the coast while traveling back to Spain from the “New World”.
+Martin, Saint Lucie, and Indian River Counties are also known as “The Treasure Coast”, a name derived from the gold and silver contained on a fleet of Spanish ships which sunk just off the coast while traveling back to Spain from the “New World”.
 Okeechobee County is located on the northeastern shore of the largest fresh water lake within the United States and is known for its fishing and the area’s dairy farms.

 The New York Mets spring training facility is located in Saint Lucie County and has a minor league team which plays there throughout the summer.